Assassin's Creed: Animus Hub

+Marc-Alexis Côté, from Ubisoft Quebec, was announced to serve as Infinity's executive producer.
+According to Côté, Infinity would be used to present the modern-day setting of the Assassin's Creed games involving the Animus, while each game would be focused on the historical setting.
+Clint Hocking and Jonathan Dumont serve as the creative directors, leading the Montreal and Quebec divisions, respectively. Étienne Allonier and Julien Laferrière, both from Montreal, serve as brand director and senior producer, respectively.
+In September 2022, more details about Assassin's Creed Infinity were revealed, including the fact that the first two games to be included in Infinity would be the then-upcoming Assassin's Creed: Codename Red (later renamed to Assassin's Creed Shadows) and Assassin's Creed: Codename Hexe.
+In January 2025, Ubisoft officially announced Infinity's rebranding to the Animus Hub and that it would no longer be a standalone title, but rather a feature present in all upcoming Assassin's Creed games.

+Other media

 Television

 In November 2016, it was announced that Ubisoft and Netflix started talks regarding how to develop an Assassin's Creed series.
 In July 2017, Adi Shankar revealed he would be creating the series, which would be in the anime format.
 The series, which will feature an original story from Shankar, will share the same universe as the other media of the franchise.

 A live-action series, an animated series, and an anime series were announced in October 2020 for Netflix.
 The live-action series would be produced by Ubisoft Film & Television for the streaming service, with Jason Altman and Danielle Kreinik as executive producers and Jeb Stuart as the writer.
 In January 2023, Collider reported that Stuart was no longer involved with the series.
+By July 2025, Netflix and Ubisoft announced that Roberto Patino and David Wiener will produce the series.

+Elements from Assassin's Creed appear as part of the 2023 animated series Captain Laserhawk: A Blood Dragon Remix.
+One of the primary protagonists, the anthropomorphic frog Bullfrog, is depicted as a member of the Order of Assassins, while the antagonistic megacorporation Eden is said to be descended from the Templar Order.